cmscaltech/gpuservers/README.md

 ### Singularity

-All the software is provided with singularity images located in `/bigdata/shared/Software/singularity/ibanks/` Configuration of the images is located at https://github.com/cmscaltech/gpuservers/tree/master/singularity
+All the software is provided with singularity images located in `/bigdata/shared/Software/singularity/ibanks/` Configuration of the images is located at https://github.com/cmscaltech/gpuservers/tree/master/singularity and in `/bigdata/shared/Software/gpuservers/singularity/`

 | image | description |
 |-------|-------------|